taxjarsam/taxjar-developers/source/blog/2016-03-10-summarized-tax-rates-and-vat-validation.md

 description: Learn more about our new endpoints to calculate sales tax during downtime and validating VAT identification numbers.
 author: jake_johnson
 date: 2016-03-10 00:11 UTC
-category: SmartCalcs
+category: API
-tags: smartcalcs, vat, api
+tags: vat, api
 published: true
 ---